 calculates the value of the

-Euclide's algorithm --- cannot be verified with GNATprove's default
+algorithm --- can't be verified with GNATprove's default settings.

-The first thing to try is to increase the maximal amount of time that the prover is
+The first thing we try is increasing the amount of time the prover is

-allowed to spend on each verification condition using the option
+allowed to spend on each verification condition using the

-bumping it to one minute, which is relatively high, does not help.
-We can also specify an alternative automatic prover --- if we have one --- using
+example, increasing it to one minute, which is relatively high, doesn't

+help.
+We can also specify an alternative automatic prover --- if we have

---prover of GNATprove or the dialog box.
+--prover of GNATprove (or the dialog box).
 For

-our postcondition, we have tried both Alt-Ergo, CVC4 and Z3 without any luck.
+our postcondition, we tried Alt-Ergo, CVC4, and Z3 without any luck.

-To better understand the problem, we have added intermediate
+To better understand the reason for the failure, we added intermediate

-assertions to simplify the proof and pin down the part that was causing the
+assertions to simplify the proof and pin down the part that's causing the

 problem.

-This is often a good idea when trying to
+Adding such assertions is often a good idea when trying to

-understand by review why a property is not proved.
-Here, provers cannot verify that, if
+understand why a property is not proved.
+Here, provers can't verify that if

 B can be divided by

-or exponentiation for example, is a difficult topic for provers
+multiplication, modulo, or exponentiation, is a difficult topic for provers

-and is not handled very well in practice by any of the general-purpose ones like
+and is not handled very well in practice by any of the general-purpose ones

 Code Examples / Pitfalls¶

-Lists defines a linked-list data structure that can be updated
+Lists defines a linked-list data structure.
+We call

 I to index

-Goes_To(I,J) to know if there is a link from index
+Goes_To(I,J) to determine if we've created a link from index

 J. The postcondition of

-This example is correct, but it cannot be verified with GNATprove.
-As
+This example is correct, but can't be verified by GNATprove.
+This is

-Goes_To itself has no postcondition, nothing is known about its result.
+Goes_To itself has no postcondition, so nothing is known about